Home

 They lay neatly under the four fingers of your hand.

-The best way to learn these is to follow the tab below starting on box number one.
+The best way to learn these 5 pentatonic scale Shapes is to follow the tab below starting with box number one.

-Take two strings at a time starting at the largest string which at the fifth fret is a A Note and get the feel for that.
-So your only taking four notes at a time.
+Take two strings at a time starting with the largest string which at the fifth fret is an A Note and get the feel for that.
+So you're only taking four notes at a time.
 Then move onto the next two strings and then onto the next two.

 When you have that down move on and play the whole box.